This content applies to England only.

 If you are a tenant, your landlord has certain obligations.
 The rules and procedures vary depending on the type of tenancy you have but certain basic rules are always the same.

-Carrying out certain kinds of repairs
+Your landlord should carry out certain kinds of repairs

 Landlords are responsible for most repairs to the exterior or structure of a property.
 This means that problems with the roof, chimneys, walls, guttering and drains are the responsibility of the landlord.
 Landlords are also responsible for keeping the equipment for supplying water, gas and electricity in safe working order.